 To own or to use is not a new concept.
 I started grappling with this at least 12 years ago when I worked for a technology division at Sony and we developed a mobile music streaming service with Vodafone.
 That was in the day before iPhone was launched, before Spotify, when the iPod was on the rise.
-I remember the naysayers at the time saying, no one will pay a subscription fee for a mobile service for music they don’t own.
-CAN YOU IMAGINE THAT???
-Check out the video I recorded of the service back in the day in case you don’t believe me.
+Check out the demo video I recorded.Continue reading “The end of ownership and the rise of usership”

 I’ve not had a chance to post for a while and there has been a fair bit of activity in the space so I have quite a bit to share.